ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 #### Participant 1: Female, student, early 20's
 - Who do you think is the intended audience for this?

-The audience should be teenagers.
+The audience should be students.

 - What do you think this is?